pengsihua2023/wastewater_virus_detection/Complete list of human and zoonotic viruses.md

-# 🧬 Exact Human and Zoonotic Virus List
+# 🧬 Human and Zoonotic Virus List

 ## 📋 Overview

-This document provides an **exact**, complete virus list, including all 485 human viruses and 54 zoonotic viruses.
+This document provides a complete virus list, including all 485 human viruses and 54 zoonotic viruses.

 ---